Article

 Ever wonder what the matriarch of the hive prefers to nosh on?
 Let me introduce you to royal jelly, a milky-white substance produced by worker bees.
 Royal jelly is actually quite nutritionally packed, containing water, proteins, fatty acids, and simple carbohydrates.
 Royal jelly is not to be confused with honey or bee pollen.
 While honey production comes from nectar collection (and the bee’s saliva), royal honey is actually secreted from worker bees.
 Once created, royal jelly will feed the queen and also provide nutrients to new bee babies.
 Once bee larvae are ready to join the hive, they switch over to eating honey.

 Similarly, royalactin is the major protein component of royal jelly and is exclusive to this product.
-In animal studies, use of royalactin actually shortened developmental time and increased body size without any notable harmful effects.
+In animal studies, the use of royalactin actually shortened developmental time and increased body size without any notable harmful effects.
 Researchers at Stanford found that royalactin prevented stem cells from differentiating, meaning it can keep them younger for longer (which can come in handy for medical procedures).

 *Note: the micronutrient composition of royal jelly may vary region to region (i.e., royal jelly from Italian beehives has been found to contain higher fat content compared to French territories).